 Does your business require specialized, expensive equipment for its operations?
 While having the equipment is essential to running your business, you may be trying to determine if it makes more sense to lease or buy your equipment.
-Whether it’s heavy equipment, computers or other IT equipment, specialized machinery, or something else, the lease or purchase debate is fairly common.
+Whether it’s heavy equipment, computers, specialized machinery, or something else, the lease or purchase debate is fairly common.

 What are Business Equipment Loans?